SciML/Catalyst.jl/docs/src/catalyst_applications/ode_simulation_performance.md

 ```
 Powerful personal computers and HPC clusters typically have a large number of available additional processes that can be added to improve performance.

-While `EnsembleThreads` and `EnsembleDistributed` covers the main cases, additional ensemble algorithms exist.
+While `EnsembleThreads` and `EnsembleDistributed` cover the main cases, additional ensemble algorithms exist.
 A more throughout description of these can be found [here](https://docs.sciml.ai/DiffEqDocs/dev/features/ensemble/#EnsembleAlgorithms).

 Finally, it should be noted that OrdainryDiffEq, if additional processes are available, automatically parallelises the [linear solve part of implicit simulations](@ref ode_simulation_performance_symbolic_jacobian_linear_solver).
 It is thus possible to see performance improvements from adding additional processes on single simulations, even without running multiple simulations in parallel (this effect is primarily noticeable for large systems with many species).